montella-03/DataRest/READ.md

 how to efficiently manage database operations with Spring Data REST, empowering you to swiftly navigate the intricacies of building robust APIs.
-Without writing controller and services.
+Without writing controller and services in Crud app